ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 `rainbow_bridge` is a flexible pipeline for eDNA and metabarcoding analyses.
 It can process raw or already filtered sequences from single- or paired-end datasets.
-This pipeline can be used to create zero-radius operational taxonomic units (zOTUs), abundance tables, and assign taxonomy (via BLAST and/or [insect](https://github.com/shaunpwilkinson/insect)) along with dropping to the lowest common ancestor (LCA).
+This pipeline can be used to create zero-radius operational taxonomic units (zOTUs), abundance tables, and assign taxonomy (via [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) and/or [insect](https://github.com/shaunpwilkinson/insect)) along with dropping to the lowest common ancestor (LCA).
 The pipeline can also help with taxon filtering/remapping, decontamination, rarefaction, etc.

 Key Features:

-* eDAN - Metabarcoding analysese
+* eDAN - Metabarcoding analyses
 * Can handle multiple types and states of data
 	* Single- or paired-end
 	* Raw or filtered